Feverfew is used mostly to treat and prevent headaches.

 Rarely, allergic reactions to feverfew have been reported.
 People with allergies to chamomile, ragweed, or yarrow may be allergic to feverfew and should not take it.

-If you are scheduled for surgery, be sure to tell your doctor if you are taking feverfew.
+If you are scheduled for surgery, tell your doctor if you are taking feverfew.
 It may interact with anesthesia.

 Cady RK, Goldstein J, Nett R, Mitchell R, Beach ME, Browning R. A double-blind placebo-controlled pilot study of sublingual feverfew and ginger (LipiGesic™ M) in the treatment of migraine.
 Headache.
 2011 Jul-Aug;51(7):1078-86. doi: 10.1111/j.1526-4610.2011.01910.x.